joseph-flinn/site/frontend/posts/what-how-overview.md

 and they are just getting more valuable and important as the world continues on its digital path.

-Over the next few weeks, we'll see how WHAT and HOW plays an important role in Organizational Leadership.
+Over the next few weeks, we'll see how WHAT and HOW play an important role in Organizational Leadership.
 They are the foundation of building a compelling organization, mission, and brand.
 We'll examine Simon Sinek's Golden Circle idea, expand on it with what we'll call Silver Rings.
 These drive the all-important alignment across the organization.